Gazette Article by George Brodsky, Summer 1995

 1927: The church reached out to the city, joining the Union Church of Glencoe in establishing Onward Neighbor House in Chicago.
 Similarly, in 1937 the church participated in the founding and financing of Parkway Community Center in Chicago.

-1936: The present church on Pine Street was completed and the Children’s Chapel remodeled for multiple use.
+1936: The present church on Pine Street was completed and the Children’s Chapel remodeled as an event venue called the Winnetka Chapel.

 1954: Harkness Hall was built for the church school.